drumm-mv/School_District_Analysis/README.md

 </div>

 ### School Summary
-- How does replacing the ninth-grade scores affect the following:
+Replacing the ninth-grade scores has little to no affect on the following criteria based charts due to the following reason(s):
+- Math and Reading "Scores by grade"
+  - The scores for Thomas HS 9th grade are not populated (average = NaN)
+  - The remaining grade levels averages remain constant due to Thomas HS 9th grade scores being the only scores removed
+- "Scores By School Spending", "Scores by school size", and "Scores by school type"
+  - The adjustments to the score averages and percentages within these tables are minute, within a few hundredths of a point or percent that formating to school board guidelines causes the appearance of no change.

-#### School Summary - Math by grade - Before
+#### School Summary - Math Scores by grade - Before
 <div>
 <table border="1" class="dataframe">
   <thead>